lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

 ### Benefits of Explicit IDs

 1. **Control:** Developers have full control over the naming and assignment of explicit IDs.
-This control allows for precise targeting and easy maintenance of internationalization keys.
+This allows for precise targeting and easy maintenance of internationalization keys.
+If your team uses a translation management system (TMS), even non-technical people can change the strings without having to touch the code.
 2. **Readability:** Explicit IDs often have meaningful names, making it easier for developers, translators, and content creators to understand their purpose within the codebase.
 3. **Predictability:** Since explicit IDs are manually assigned, they remain stable across different versions of your application, reducing the likelihood of breaking changes during updates.